 Wayfinding guidance can be found in the Austroads Bicycle Wayfinding (AP-R492-15(external link))

-In New Zealand the Christchurch City Council have prepared the City of Christchurch Bicycle Network Sign Design Manual (November 2014) [PDF, 3 MB].
+In 2014 Christchurch City Council have prepared the comprehensive City of Christchurch Bicycle Network Sign Design Manual (November 2014) [PDF, 3 MB].
+The sign specifications contained in this document have been superseded by the NZTA sign specification listed above.

 End of trip facilities are discussed under Complimentary Facilities in the planning principles section of the CNG.